sourcegraph/about/handbook/engineering/code-intelligence/index.md

 - Robust, extensible, and scalable infrastructure to index code across all languages, keep those indexes up-to-date, and efficiently resolve code intelligence queries against all indexed code.

+## History

+The origin of this team is the core of Sourcegraph, the first iteration was [srclib](https://github.com/sourcegraph/srclib) a code analysis tool developed by our co-founders [Beyang](https://github.com/beyang) and [Quinn](https://github.com/sqs) in 2015.

+2016 - We evolved our strategy to utilize LSP (Language Server Protocol) to power the new Sourcegraph code search engine.
+LSP is a user oriented protocol and requires an implementation of a language server for each programming language.

+2017 - Over time we started to experience some issues with LSPs; they can be difficult to deploy, slow at runtime, slow community adoption, and slow to develop!

+2018 - We added a new basic code intelligence that is built on search-based heuristics to allow us to provide quick and good enough i.e. "imprecise" support for the [most popular programming languages](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).

+2019 - While looking for more effecient alternatives to LSPs we found LSIF (Language Server Index Format) and realized we could bring back good parts of srclib with pre-indexing and pre-computed answers to queries.

+2020 and beyond - Code Intelligence is the platform for all features at Sourcegraph!
+This team is responsible for how sourcegraph understands code and for providing data to power search, campaigns and code insights.
+Our API is the point of discovery for the knowledge graph for all source code.

 ## Vision

 To be the point of discovery for the knowledge graph for all source code.